epfl-ada/ada-2023-project-vaneau/index.md

 <!-- Intro by Ben -->
 **INTRODUCTION : TODO BEN**

-Key question : **How do actors of different genders evolve through different genres ?**
+Key question : **How do actors of different genders evolve through different genres in the movie industry?**

 # Characterizing genres